PokemonGoMap/RocketMap/CONTRIBUTING.md

 ## How do I get started?

-RocketMap has two main dependencies to get started.
+RocketMap has two main dependencies to get started:

-RocketMap is a Python2 project, therefor, you need [Python 2](https://www.python.org/downloads/)!
+1. RocketMap is a Python2 project, therefor, you need [Python 2](https://www.python.org/downloads/)!

-RocketMap also requires [NodeJS](https://nodejs.org/en/download/) in order to minify frontend assets.
+2. RocketMap also requires [NodeJS](https://nodejs.org/en/download/) in order to minify frontend assets.

 ### Python Packages